Max-A92/todo-app-fullstack/README.md

 - **Real-time Threat Detection** with security scoring and suspicious pattern analysis
 - **Tasks Endpoint Security** with dual-layer protection and zero data leak possibility
 - **ReDoS Protection** with complete elimination of Regular Expression Denial of Service vulnerabilities
+- **Project Data Security** with user isolation and access control for project information

 ### Authentication Security
 - **Enhanced JWT Security** with configurable expiration and secure signing